Crazyhackelkorn/seeed-ardupy-sdcard/README.md

 # Seeed ArduPy SD Card
 ## Introduction

 An ArduPy library for SD card.
 Mount a FAT formatted SD card in to the vFAT of Micropython.
 So that standard functions for read and write Data can be used.
+It uses an modyfied [Seeed Arduino SD driver](https://github.com/Crazyhackelkorn/Seeed_Arduino_SD)

 ## How to binding with ArduPy
 - Install [AIP](https://github.com/Seeed-Studio/ardupy-aip)